for 2016-17 schedule please visit 2016-17 Schedule

 Honorable Mentions: Tracy Davidson, Scott Mason, Renée Owen, Rich Krivcher

 Sponsored by: Haiku Poets of Northern California

 All entries must be original, unpublished, and not under consideration elsewhere.
 There is no limit to the number of submissions.
-A first prize of $100 will be awarded in each of the four categories.
-For the Haiku contests, second and third prizes of $50 and $25 will be awarded.
-Contest results will be announced at the first HPNC meeting in January and in the HPNC Newsletter.
-Winning poems will be published in the Spring/Summer issue of Mariposa, the membership journal of the HPNC.
+A first prize of $100 will be awarded.
+Contest results will be announced the April meeting (or earlier) and in the HPNC Newsletter.
+Winning poems will be published in Mariposa, the membership journal of HPNC.
 All rights revert to authors after the contest results are announced.
-This contest is open to all except the HPNC president and, for their respective categories, the contest coordinators and the judges (who will remain anonymous until after the competition, except rengay contest).
+This contest is open to all except the HPNC president, the contest coordinator, and the judge.

 Rengay Submission Guidelines